Why Can’t My Child Talk… Common Types of Communication Delays

 - Limited babbling is present in infancy.
 These are quiet babies.

-- Few or no words when other babies are talking by age 2
+- Few or no words when other babies are talking by age two.

 - Child substitutes and/or omits vowel and consonant sounds in words.
 Errors with vowel sounds are not common with other speech disorders.